 The entire experience did not disappoint.
 And while I’m not a vegetarian, I didn’t miss the lack of meat… it was actually one of the best meals of my entire trip!

 There are several meals available, depending on how hungry you are.
 I opted for the deluxe meal served in the air-conditioned VIP dining room.
 The lunch is served family style, and the portions and variety of dishes are dependent on your party size.
 Here is what I was offered for a party of 2.

 Deep Fried Spring Rolls

 Asparagus with Mixed Mushrooms and Cashew Nuts

 Black Mushrooms with Vegetables

 Deep Fried Bean Curd Sheet with Lemon Sauce

-Hot tea is served with the meal, but there is no dessert.
-For that you simply need to outside to the Deli Vegetarian Cafe.
+Hot tea is served with the meal, however, there is no dessert.
+For that, you simply need to go outside for takeaway at the Deli Vegetarian Cafe.

 The Vegetarian Kitchen at Po Lin Monastery is open daily from 11:30 am to 4:30 pm.
 The cost per person for the deluxe menu in the VIP room is around $15 usd— this is a great price for all the food you receive, and it helps support the monastery.